tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 # Introduction

+DISCLAIMER: This is a pre-draft for discussion only and has not seen any analysis, so could contain major errors.

 This document specifies a "compact" version of TLS 1.3 {{!RFC8446}}.
 It is isomorphic to TLS 1.3 but designed to take up minimal bandwidth.
 The space reduction is achieved by two basic techniques: